RafikiSmurfJr7/w4tch3r/README.md

 ```

 it is important to use the `symfony-cli` for this to work.
 Default composer is not installed on the container.

+The web server will run on port `8000`, you can access it by going to the address `http://127.0.0.1:8000`

+## phpMyAdmin

+There is also a phpMyAdmin service running on port `8888` to access it you need to go to the address `http://127.0.0.1:8888` and login with the following credentials

+> Server: `<leave_empty>`
+> Usename: user
+> Password: pass

+After that you can manage the database for the project, the default name is `database`.